Jiayan-Lim/tp/docs/DeveloperGuide.md

 **MSS**

 1. User <ins>lists all drugs(UC06).</ins>
-3. User enters drug's trade name or index to delete a specific drug in the list.
+2. User requests to delete a specific drug in the list.
-4. System deletes the drug from the system.
+3. System deletes the drug from the system.
-5. System show the updated drug list.
+4. System shows the updated drug list.

     Use case ends.